alexander-schranz/itcss/README.md

 ### Object - `Stack`

 The stack is an object which will make clear that all child elements of them have the same space in between.
-It maybe has additional modifiers so the gap between the elements can be configured over them.
+It can has additional modifiers so the gap between the elements can be configured over them.
 The stack does not have any effects on horizontal spacing to other elements just the